 - joint pain

-- generalized darkening of skin colour (often referred to as bronzing)
+- generalised darkening of skin colour (often referred to as bronzing)

 - reduced sex drive